gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideClientBundle.md

   <li>Redefining built-in sizes allows users to write plain CSS to draft a style and then tweak it. </li>
   <li>Suggest that users use upper-case names, similar to static final members. </li>
   <li>Any legal property value or expression may be used with <tt>@def</tt> </li>
-  <li><tt>@def</tt> rules that define a single numeric value may be accessed in a manner similar to obfuscated class names by defining an accessor method on the <a href="/p/google-web-toolkit/wiki/CssResource">CssResource</a> type that returns a primitive numeric value. </li>
+  <li><tt>@def</tt> rules that define a single numeric value may be accessed in a manner similar to obfuscated class names by defining an accessor method on the CssResource type that returns a primitive numeric value. </li>

 <pre class="prettyprint">interface MyResources extends CssResource {
   int small();